 Bulldogs are the most stubborn dogs.
 I was actually worried my bully was deaf because he doesn’t even look at me while yelling his name.
 Open a wrapper across the house and he’ll come running.

-In reality, Bulldogs know what you want and what you’re asking.
+Bulldogs know what you want and what you’re asking.
 It’s just that they won’t always do your bidding for the sake of it.
 Other Bulldog owners have suggested using treats.
-“With a treat, they’ll do anything,” according to one owner.
+“With a treat, they’ll do anything,” said one owner.
+It’s all about finding your Bulldog’s motivator.

-English Bulldogs are notorious for being strong-willed and independent-minded dogs.
+English Bulldogs are known for being strong-willed and independent-minded dogs.
 They aren’t a dog that’ll easily bend over backwards for the owner.
+Hence, why they probably failed the obedience part of the test.

 However, that doesn’t mean they aren’t affectionate and loving dogs.
 They just know what they want and are determined to stick with their plan no matter what you (the owner) may say.

-If a Bulldog didn’t want to do obedience training in that very moment, you can expect them to show little interest despite the trial judges’ best efforts.
+If a Bulldog didn’t want to do obedience training in that very moment, you can expect them to show little interest despite the judges’ best effort.
+And given the fact that a stranger gave the commands during the trials, I would actually be surprised if the Bulldog did obey.

 Plus, it’s unlikely the judges bribed these dogs with treats during Coren’s trials.
 With that said, it’s not at all surprising that a Bulldog would perform so poorly.

 There are a number of reasons why English Bulldogs are smarter than most people give them credit for.
-Where they lack in obedience & working intelligence, they excel in other areas.
+Where they lack in obedience & working intelligence, they excel in other areas and dimensions of dog intelligence.

-According to Stanley Coren, there are three dimensions of canine intelligence.
-The other two are instinctive and adaptive intelligence.
-Both of which, are just as important.
+According to Coren, there are three dimensions of canine intelligence.
+The other two being instinctive and adaptive intelligence.
+Both of which, are just as important (if not more).

-Though these two other components of IQ are difficult to measure, here’s why we think Bulldogs excel in these two areas of intelligence.
+There is a problem with these two other types of intelligence.
+Both components of dog IQ are much more difficult to objectively measure.
+However, we have plenty of anecdotal evidence that suggest Bulldogs tend to score high in these two areas of intelligence.

 Instinctive intelligence is the dog’s innate ability or natural skill.
-Nearly all dog breeds, including Bulldogs, were bred for a specific task, job or role.
+It’s what the dog was developed to do.
+Nearly all dog breeds, including Bulldogs, were initially bred for a specific task, job or role.
+There are the retrievers, herders, guard dogs, and so much more.

 For example, the Australian Shepherd was bred to herd livestock.
-The fact that they’re capable of rounding up livestock and guiding them without human training is a type of intelligence.
-That is their instinctive intelligence.
+The fact that they’re able of rounding up and driving livestock is an incredible skill.
+Understanding where to position themself to force flocks to move in a direction is not easy.

 Despite the dark history of the sport, Bulldogs were some of the best bull-baiting dogs in the world.
-No matter how sad, this is their instinctive intelligence.
+No matter how sad and unfortunate, this is their instinctive intelligence.

 On the other hand, adaptive intelligence refers to a dog’s ability to learn for itself.
-This can mean great at problem solving or capable of learning from previous mistakes.
+This can refer to a dog that’s great at problem solving or capable of learning from previous mistakes and experiences.

-Instinctive intelligence is roughly the same for all individual dogs within a breed.
-However, adaptive intelligence can vary quite a bit among dogs of the same breed.
+And while instinctive intelligence is about the same for all individual dogs, adaptive intelligence will vary quite a bit among dogs of the same breed.
+It may seem that most Bulldogs have high adaptive IQ, but it’s not a guarantee.

-Even then, Bulldogs are known to show high adaptive intelligence through their actions.
-Though there is no objective way to measure this, we have some great stories that support our argument.
+The good news is that Bulldogs are known to show high adaptive intelligence through their actions.
+No, there isn’t a “scientific” method of measuring this.
+We just have some great stories from real Bulldog owners that support our argument.

 One Bulldog owner tells us a story: